Last Updated on July 29, 2025 by Southern Illionois Editorial Team

 The short answer is yes, it is possible to improve the surface of fully cured concrete and achieve a smoother finish.
 However, it’s important to note that the process is more challenging compared to working with fresh or wet concrete.

 One commonly used method is surface grinding or sanding.
 This technique involves using specialized tools such as a concrete grinder or a handheld power sander equipped with diamond-grit sanding pads.
-Through careful grinding or sanding the surface of the dried concrete, you can remove rough patches, uneven areas, or imperfections, gradually achieving a smoother texture.
+Through careful grinding or sanding of the surface of the dried concrete, you can remove rough patches, uneven areas, or imperfections, gradually achieving a smoother texture.

 Another approach is patching and filling.
 If there are minor cracks, holes, or divots on the concrete surface, you can use concrete patching compound or epoxy-based fillers to repair and fill these areas.
 By properly applying and smoothing out these materials, you can create a more even and uniform surface.